Luxoft/fabric-utils/README.md

 - cas – list of CAs
     - key-name – key value that can be used for referring CA in application
         - url – url for access
-        - pemFile – TLS certificate of the relevant CA
+        - pemFile – file location for x509 pem certificate for SSL
         - allowAllHostNames – true/false, override certificates CN Host matching
         - adminLogin – login of CA admin user
         - adminSecret – secret of CA admin user
         - mspID – MSP identifier of organisation

 ###Configurator
-To configure network from scratch you will need to provide Network client data in addition to following:
+These fields are used to configure and update network config via fabric-configurator or NetworkManager's API:
 - chaincodes – list of chaincodes
     - key-name – key value that can be used for referring chaincode in this config file
         - id – id of chaincode to be referenced by application